ruanformigoni/flatimage/README.md

 FlatImage use case is twofold:

-* A tool to package software that aims to work across several linux distros, it bundles all the software dependencies and the software itself, within an executable; unlike `AppImage`, FlatImage runs the application in a container, which increases portability and compatibility at the cost of file size.
+* Flatimage is a package format, it includes a piece of software with all its dependencies for it work with across several linux distros (both Musl and GNU).
+Unlike `AppImage`, FlatImage runs the application in a container by default, which increases portability and compatibility at the cost of file size.

-* A portable container image that requires no superuser permissions to run.
+* Flatimage is a portable container image that requires no superuser permissions to run.

 The diverse `GNU/Linux` ecosystem includes a vast array of distributions, each with its own advantages and use cases.
 This can lead to cross-distribution